 Fish are used to test for both acute and chronic toxic effects.
 Fish are used to test for both acute and chronic toxic effects.
-The Fish Acute Toxicity Test, a 96-hour LC50 test (Organisation for Economic Cooperation and Development [OECD] Test Guideline (TG) 203) is the standard acute toxicity test.
-The LC50 (lethal concentration 50%) refers to the concentration of test substance that is lethal to 50% of the fish within 96 hours.
-Chronic fish tests may start with eggs, embryos, or juveniles and last from 7 to more than 200 days (OECD TG 210; US EPA OPPTS 850.1500; other equivalent assay).
-Test endpoints include "hatching success, growth, spawning success, and survival" (UNECE, 2004b).
+The Fish Acute Toxicity Test, a 96-hour LC50 test, is the standard acute toxicity test (OECD Test Guideline (TG) 203).
+LC50 (lethal concentration 50%) refers to the concentration of test substance that is lethal to 50% of the fish.
+Chronic fish tests may start with eggs, embryos, or juveniles, and last from 7 to more than 200 days (OECD TG 210; US EPA OPPTS 850.1500; other equivalent assay).
+Test endpoints include "hatching success, growth, spawning success, and survival" (UNECE, 2004).

 Although the following are not animal tests, they are included here to illustrate the complete set of tests required by many regulatory authorities.
 The algal growth inhibition test (OECD TG 201) is typically used to determine an acute EC50 for algae.
 Several Lemna species of aquatic vascular plants can also be used to obtain an acute EC50 (US EPA OPPTS 850.4400).
 The EC50 (Effective Concentration 50%) is the concentration causing an adverse effect in 50% of the test organisms.

-The European Centre for the Validation of Alternative Methods' (ECVAM) Scientific Advisory Committee (ESAC) (2006) recently reviewed and recommended the Upper Threshold Concentration (UTC) Step Down Approach for implementation "as a valid strategy to significantly reduce the number of fish used in the assessment of acute aquatic toxicity for hazard classification."
+The ECVAM Scientific Advisory Committee (ESAC) reviewed and recommended the Upper Threshold Concentration (UTC) Step Down Approach for implementation in 2006 "as a valid strategy to significantly reduce the number of fish used in the assessment of acute aquatic toxicity for hazard classification."
 The UTC is a tiered testing strategy with the potential for reducing the number of fish used by at least 65%.
-The UTC is based on pharmaceutical industry studies showing that algae and daphnid acute EC50 tests were more sensitive than fish LC50 tests about 80% of the time (Hutchinson, et al., 2003).
+The UTC is based on pharmaceutical industry studies showing that algae and daphnid acute EC50 tests were more sensitive than fish LC50 tests about 80% of the time (Hutchinson et al., 2003).
 The OECD Guidance Document, GD 126 (2010), describes the UTC method.